verrannt/brain2speech-diffusion/README.md

 > It's in development and changes are not well documented.
 I do not recommend working with this repository in its current state, but if you are interested in doing so anyways, please reach out to me before.
 >
 > The rest of this Readme is the original one from albertfgu's repository.

-Quick note on running smaller versions of a dataset for debugging:

-* Pass `dataset.segment_length=100` to cut all audio segments to 100 ms
-* For VariaNTS dataset, pass `dataset.splits_path=datasplits/VariaNTS/tiny_subset/` to only load few audio samples each epoch
-* Pass `experiment.diffusion.T=20` to reduce number of diffusion steps in generation

 ## :point_down: Original ReadMe